 Years of Experience

-Residents of Baltimore, Md. pick up paychecks that are higher than any other city — the median salary is $81K annually; other top-paying cities include Washington, DC (approximately $53K) and the company's headquarter city of College Park, Md. ($50K).
-By state, University of Maryland (UMD) employees make the most in District of Columbia, earning around $53K per year on average.
+Residents of Baltimore, Md. pick up paychecks that are higher than any other city — the median salary is about $81K per year; other top-paying cities include Washington, DC ($53K) and the company's headquarter city of College Park, Md. (approximately $50K).
+By state, University of Maryland (UMD) employees make the most in District of Columbia, earning around $53K annually on average.

 Certifications and Degrees